SSU Politehnica Timișoara: Beginnings and lower leagues (1921–1945)

-The club was founded in 1921 by the Polytechnic University of Timișoara under the name Societatea Sportiva Politehnica.
+The club was founded in 1921 by the Polytechnic University of Timișoara under the name Societatea Sportivă Politehnica.

 Its initial aim was to provide an opportunity for university students to work on their fitness within a competitive environment.
 The logistics of the sport proved problematic, as there were limited financial means available.
 Thanks to contributions gathered from university professors and employees, the club bought their first football kits, with white-black vertical stripes, and rented the "Patria" football stadium.
 It was not until 1928 that the club developed its own training grounds, "Politehnica", which were built by volunteers.
 Players for the team were chosen on merit from the pool of Timișoara students and high-schoolers, who trained after school hours during the week and played football on weekends.
 The football landscape in the city was already developed at that time, with CAT, RGMT and Chinezul dominating locally.

 After spending three years in the District Championships II, Politehnica won promotion to the first tier in 1924, by defeating Kadima Timișoara.
 The club became established in the years to come, even finishing 2nd in the 1926–27 District Championships I, when Politehnica lost out to Chinezul by a single point, who were one of Romania's most famous football names at the time.
 However, the competitive level could not be easily sustained by a university club, as it was subject to the inflow and outflow of players conditioned by their student status.
 After a decline towards the end of the decade, the low-point came at the beginning of the 1930s, between 1931 and 1933, when due to insufficient material resources, Politehnica had to suspend its football activities.
 It reappeared in 1934 but remained a modest club, with mid-table classifications in the District Championships I, as well as the Divizia C and Divizia B, once they were founded.
 As war beckoned, the national championships were suspended and all football activities reduced to friendly matches and the "Cupa Eroilor" (1943–44).

 Until the second World War, Politehnica was far from the number one Timișoara football club.
 Chinezul and then Ripensia won multiple Romanian championship, whereas the students' club failed to achieve similar results.
 It did, however, propel several players to the Romania national football team, with the likes of Sfera, Ignuţa, Deheleanu, Chiroiu, Pop, Protopopescu and Sepi all wearing the national jerseys.